UBC-Thunderbots/Radio-SX1280/jetson_python/README.md

 - SX1280 user manual: https://www.tme.eu/Document/1042f35a88b6ee421559d19923804032/SX128x.pdf
 - Stuart's Library Github repo, for setting up the ESP32: https://github.com/StuartsProjects/SX12XX-LoRa
 - CircuitPython SX1280 library, for setting up the Jetson: https://github.com/maholli/CircuitPython_SX1280
-    - Note that this library was very bare bones and only supported LoRa (and not even properly) so take this as a grain of salt; however, it might still be useful since I based this FLRC implementation partially off of this library.
+    - Note that this library was very bare bones and only supported LoRa (and not even properly) so take this with a grain of salt; however, it might still be useful since I based this FLRC implementation partially off of this library.
 - Tutorial: CircuitPython on the Jetson Nano: https://learn.adafruit.com/circuitpython-libraries-on-linux-and-the-nvidia-jetson-nano

 #### Libraries needed to install or other dependencies